rpki-client/rpki-client-portable/README.md

 This is a port of OpenBSDs rpki-client to other operating systems.
-It is based on portability code from the OpenNTPD, OpenSSH, and LibreSSL portable projects.
+It is based on portability code from the OpenBGPD, OpenNTPD, OpenSSH, and LibreSSL portable projects.

 The current portable tree can be found at https://github.com/rpki-client/rpki-client-portable